-I was speaking to a friend recently who was a developer - and I was looking at some of the things he had built
+I was speaking to a friend recently who is a developer - and I was looking at some of the things he had built

 He had hosted a few websites publicly, but almost zero worked

 There were links that took me to nowhere, some pages errored on load and some were dead links that must have changed url path that he hadn't updated

 It's easy to forget things, and this wasn't the end of the world, but it made me self-consciously check all my own websites.
 I was 50% sure I had checked everything thoroughly enough.
 But I was racking my brain to try and think of any obscure link, program or site that I'd hosted that I might need to check

 This gave me the idea for project 6, I'd make a program that would automatically check my website on some schedule (maybe daily?) and ensure they weren't erroring

 I could then make a bot to email myself if there were any issues - and viola!
 I'd ensure all my sites I hosted were in a good state, and for each new project - I'd just need to add the new url to my text file for the new website-pinger

 Sounded simple enough, so I started!